hantsy/spring6-sandbox/docs/problem-detail.md

 # An Introduction to Spring ProblemDetails Support

-When building REST API backends, developers often create custom wrappers, such as `ApiResult` or `ErrorResponse` to standardize response formats within their projects.
+When building REST API backends, developers often create custom wrappers, such as `ApiResult` or `ErrorResponse`, to standardize response formats within their projects.
 However, these solutions are rarely portable across different systems.
 As a developer, I find it frustrating to handle various response formats when integrating with third-party APIs.

 [Spring HATEOAS](https://spring.io/projects/spring-hateoas) adopts the [VndError draft proposal](https://github.com/blongden/vnd.error) to represent REST response messages.
-While Spring HATEOAS primarily focuses on building hypermedia-driven APIs, it also helps applications reach Level 3 of the Richardson Maturity Model.
+While Spring HATEOAS primarily focuses on building hypermedia-driven APIs, it also helps applications reach Level 3 of the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).

-Another widely accepted format is Problem Details, standardized by the IETF as [RFC9457](https://www.rfc-editor.org/rfc/rfc9457.html).
-Problem Details for HTTP APIs defines a consistent, human being friendly and readable structure for representing error conditions in HTTP responses.
+Another widely accepted format is **Problem Details for HTTP APIs**(also known as Problem Details), standardized by the IETF as [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457.html).
+Problem Details defines a consistent, human-friendly, and readable structure for representing error conditions in HTTP responses.
 This specification enables clients to interpret and handle errors uniformly, simplifying integration and improving interoperability across different systems.

-Finally Spring 6 adds native support for ProblemDetails, making it easier for developers to adopt this consistent error format in their applications.
+Finally, Spring 6 adds native support for ProblemDetails, making it easier for developers to adopt this consistent error format in their applications.

 Let’s take a closer look at the new [`ProblemDetail`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/ProblemDetail.html) class introduced in Spring 6.
 This POJO includes several fields defined by RFC 9457: